Luke Youlden returns to the co-driving ranks in 2021 with Kelly Grove Racing, and made his first ever solo main game start in Sydney.

 That earned him a role with Dugal McDougall Motorsport as chief engineer at the Formula Ford outfit and in 1999 Youlden assisted Greg Ritter to become Australian Formula Ford Champion.

-With Ritter involved in V8 co-driving duties at Bathurst that year, Youlden drove the new champ's vacated Ford in both Bathurst 1000 support races.
+With Ritter involved in V8 co-driving duties at Bathurst that year, Youlden drove the new champ's vacated Formula Ford in the Bathurst 1000 support races.

-Youlden's main series Mount Panorama debut came that year – the wettest Bathurst 1000 on record.
-Despite that, the then 22-year old was on for a fifth place finish alongside Christian Murchison until a broken valve spring ended his stunning run.
+Despite that, the then 22-year old was on for fifth place alongside Christian Murchison until a broken valve spring ended their run.

-That result earned him a regular spot with Steve Ellery Racing in the Development Series, with time out to partner Ellery in the main game endurance rounds.
+That earned him a regular spot with Steve Ellery Racing in Super2, and a role alongside Ellery in the main game enduros.

-The highlight of that partnership came in 2003, with two podiums in the enduros (second at Sandown and third in the Bathurst 1000).
+The highlight of that partnership came in 2003, with second at Sandown and third in the Bathurst 1000.

-In 2005 he moved to Stone Brothers Racing, partnering Russell Ingall for the endurance races, and remained with the team until 2007.
+In 2005 he moved to Stone Brothers Racing, teaming up with Russell Ingall for three seasons of endurance races.

-In between enduro duties, Youlden achieved success in the New Zealand Touring Car Championship and the New Zealand Trans-Am Series, as well as finishing fifth in the V8 Supercar Development Series in 2007, despite only competing in five of the seven rounds.
+Between enduro duties, Youlden achieved success in the New Zealand Touring Car Championship and the NZ Trans-Am Series, and finished fifth in Super2 in 2007, despite only competing in five of the seven rounds.

-He competed as an enduro driver at FPR for the following four years, then returned to SBR in 2012 to partner Shane van Gisbergen.
+He spent four years as an enduro driver with Ford Performance Racing, then returned to SBR in 2012 to partner Shane van Gisbergen.